 Then she did see it there – a face, peering through the curtains, hanging in midair like a mask.
 A head-scarf concealed the hair and the glassy eyes stared inhumanely, but it wasn’t a mask, it couldn’t be … It was the face of a crazy old woman.

-While there’s violence to Bloch’s story, it’s far less than “one of the most disgusting murders in all screen history”, as one critic described the film in 1960 – even though Bloch is able to describe things that Hitchcock couldn’t have shown on screen at the time.
+While there’s violence to Bloch’s story, it’s no longer “one of the most disgusting murders in all screen history”, as one critic described the film in 1960 – even though Bloch is able to describe things that Hitchcock couldn’t have shown on screen at the time.

 Ultimately, Psycho sets out to shock, though much of what may have seemed disturbing, devious or prurient in 1959 isn’t quite as scandalous now.

 The book makes for a short read, and cinematic – in the B-Movie style – with or without Hitchcock’s influence.
 Part noir detective story, part breathless tabloidism, the novel remains seductive in its own way.

 - Jaws, by Peter Benchley (thriller, ‘catching a killer’)